HarmlessHarm/Heuristieken/README.md

 Make sure you activate your virtualenv before you start working on the project.
 When you install a new package use the `pip freeze > requirements.txt` command to export the package requirements to git.

+## Using the GUI
+If you run `python gui.py` a GUI will pop up with options that relate to the arguments that can be given to main.py
+*Note that netlists 3-6 aren't compatible with board 0*

+**Good options to try:**
+`All default:` Shows basic functionality in a reasonable run speed
+`board 0, netlist 0, layers 3, rest default:` Shows that recursive algorithm can find a solution even with just 3 layers.
+`gen 100, pop 1000, rest default:` Shows that if you increase the generations and populations it will find better results.
+`board 1, netlist 5, layers 10:` Shows it can solve the most difficult board and netlist.

+**Found solutions:**
+Board 0, netlist 0: layers 3+
+Board 0, netlist 1: layers 4+
+Board 0, netlist 2: layers 6+
+Board 1, netlist 3: layers 5+ (6 faster)
+Board 1, netlist 4: layers 6+
+Board 1, netlist 5: layers 10

 ## Running main
 `python main.py` runs standard script, main has following options